department-of-veterans-affairs/va.gov-team/products/health-care/COVID-screener/one-pager-for-pr.md

 # VHA national and local leadership + Office of the CTO
 **How we're collaborating across the enterprise to create a better Veteran and employee experience**

-This project is an example of the innovative and collaborative nature of VA leadership and employees at all levels.
+This project is an example of the innovative and collaborative nature of VA leadership and employees across the organization.

-Responding to the need to screen patients and employees, VA medical centers responded by quickly building facility-specific tools.
-The Office of the CTO then worked closely with the Durham VA Health Care System to learn from their efforts and create a scalable tool that all VA facilities can easily use.
+When the need to screen patients and employees for COVID-19 symptoms and exposure arose, VA medical centers like the Durham VA Health Care System responded by quickly building facility-specific digital screening tools.
+The Office of the CTO then worked closely with system leadership to learn from their efforts and create a scalable tool that all VA facilities can easily use.

 We continue to work with medical centers across the country to closely monitor usage, performance, and feedback, and to update content and features to meet evolving needs.
 For questions or to offer feedback, contact us at [email].

 ## WHAT VETERANS ARE SAYING